SchlenkR/applied_fsharp_challenge/artikel/3 - Composing stateless processing functions.md

 * The output value of "amp" is used in 2 following branches.
 * The output values of the 2 branches are then aggregated by the "mix" block.
+* The output value can then be processed further by the "fadeIn" block.
+* And finally, we have an output gain to lower the signal's strength.

 Now we will look at a technique how we can map this behavior to F# code.